 - Be a member of the church, or be in membership process.

-- Attend the two leader trainings, in fall and January.
-(This year, the Leadership Summit is Saturday, Sept.
+- Ministry Summit is Saturday, Sept.
 15, 9am-1pm.
-It is for all leaders of LCCC, and will include workshops specifically for small group leaders.)
+It is for ALL leaders of LCCC, including small group leaders.

 - Be approved and blessed by small groups pastor and an elder.